-The PowerPC architecture consists of the following layers, and adherence to the PowerPC architecture can be measured in terms of which of the following levels of the architecture is implemented.
-For example, if a processor adheres to the virtual environment architecture, it is assumed that it meets the user instruction set architecture specification.
+The PowerPC architecture consists of the following layers, and adherence to the PowerPC architecture can be measured in terms of which of the following levels of the architecture is implemented:

-- PowerPC user instruction set architecture (UISA)-The UISA defines the level of the architecture to which user-level software must conform.
-The UISA defines the base user-level instruction set, user-level registers, data types, memory conventions, and the memory and programming models seen by application programmers.
-Note that the PowerPC architecture refers to user level as problem state. - PowerPC virtual environment architecture (VEA)-The VEA, which is the smallest component of the PowerPC architecture, defines additional user-level functionality that falls outside typical userlevel software requirements.
-The VEA describes the memory model for an environment in which multiple processors or other devices can access external memory, defines aspects of the cache model and cache control instructions from a user-level perspective.
-The resources defined by the VEA are particularly useful for managing resources in an environment in which other processors and other devices can access external memory. - Implementations that conform to the PowerPC VEA also adhere to the UISA, but may not necessarily adhere to the OEA. - PowerPC operating environment architecture (OEA)-The OEA defines supervisor-level resources typically required by an operating system.
-The OEA defines the PowerPC memory management model, supervisor-level registers, and the exception model.
-Note that the PowerPC architecture refers to the supervisor level as privileged state.

-Implementations that conform to the PowerPC OEA also conform to the PowerPC UISA and VEA.
+- PowerPC user instruction set architecture (UISA)-Defines the base user-level instruction set, user-level registers, data types, floating-point exception model, memory models for a uniprocessor environment, and programming model for a uniprocessor environment. - PowerPC virtual environment architecture (VEA)-Describes the memory model for a multiprocessor environment, defines cache control instructions, and describes other aspects of virtual environments.
+Implementations that conform to the VEA also adhere to the UISA, but may not necessarily adhere to the OEA. - PowerPC operating environment architecture (OEA)-Defines the memory management model, supervisor-level registers, synchronization requirements, and the exception model.
+Implementations that conform to the OEA also adhere to the UISA and the VEA.